-Waiting for the weather to get cold again, I’ve spent the last two days finishing images and diagrams for the upcoming peg book; clicking away in Adobe Photoshop and Illustrator, along with Indesign, not to mention fiddling with the book’s web page (requiring a DaVinci Code’esk dabbling into html, CSS and Jquery).
-In between Mac nerdyness I’ve also been fiddling with my rack, setting up a new Jetboil so I can hang it, sewing up a new alpine/scottish winter check rig (designed to reduce axe lanyard/rope tangles, and put the rack where I can see it), and dissembling a sleeping bag and rebuilding it for gnarly alpine camping.
+Waiting for the weather to get cold again, I’ve spent the last two days finishing images and diagrams for the upcoming peg book; clicking away in Adobe Photoshop and Illustrator, along with Indesign, not to mention fiddling with the book’s web page (requiring a DaVinci Code’esk dabbling in HTML, CSS and Jquery).
+In between Mac nerdiness I’ve also been fiddling with my rack, setting up a new Jetboil so I can hang it, sewing up a new alpine/Scottish winter check rig (designed to reduce axe lanyard/rope tangles, and put the rack where I can see it), and dissembling a sleeping bag and rebuilding it for gnarly alpine camping.

-In the end some of these things start to eclipse even climbing, either by accident or design, with weeks spent traveling talking about climbing rather than doing it, days spent designing other peoples talks about their adventures rather than planning your own.
+In the end, some of these things start to eclipse even climbing, either by accident or design, with weeks spent travelling talking about climbing rather than doing it, days spent designing other peoples talk about their adventures rather than planning your own.

 But if climbing is a school, then I think for me and many others it’s been the best school we could ever have gone to.

-So next time some tells you to get a proper job and forget climbing dreams, just tell them you’re in further education.
+So next time someone tells you to get a proper job and forget climbing dreams, just tell them you’re in further education.

 Of course, the trick is never to graduate!